jz3309/Small_Data_Science_Projects/Extracredit_jz3309/README.md

 # Extracredit_jz3309
 The directory contains the code and data for my extracredti project.
-The data is large so I uploaded it to google excel and share the link here:\

-The authera link is :
+The authera link is: